RayPT808/activitytracker/README.md

 The goal of this project was to build an intuitive activity tracker app that allows users to log, manage, and review their daily/weekly activities.
 Planning focused on user needs such as accessibility, ease of use, and data accuracy.”
 Platforms like [Strava](https://developers.strava.com/docs/reference/) and [Garmin](https://developer.garmin.com/gc-developer-program/activity-api/) are the giants.
 I drew inspiration from them but opted to avoid the complexities of their APIs and licenses.
-Both of those well known platforms at their core have the same functionality that I wanted to have for the users.
+Both of those well-known platforms, at their core, have the same functionality that I wanted to have for the users.

 **Strava**